AI Agent Integration

 The Free plan is built for personal use: up to 2 hosts in a single-user workspace.
 The Team plan ($8/member/month) unlocks unlimited hosts, unlimited members, and shared team collaboration.
 The Enterprise plan adds invoice and annual billing, a dedicated support engineer, and priority support — contact sales for details.

 Nefia uses UDP port 51820 for WireGuard by default (configurable).
 If you use `--stun`, no manual port forwarding is needed in most cases.
 When using the DERP relay, only outbound WSS (port 443 or 8443) is required — no UDP port forwarding is needed at all.
-SSH traffic flows inside the VPN tunnel, so port 22 is only used on the local VPN subnet.
+All runtime gRPC traffic flows inside the WireGuard tunnel, so no target-side inbound ports need to be exposed to the public internet.

 Nefia includes a built-in error code registry.
 When an operation fails, the error message includes a structured code like E2001.
 Run `nefia explain E2001` to see a detailed description and step-by-step resolution instructions.
 Use `nefia explain --list` to browse all registered error codes.
 For VPN connectivity issues, run `nefia vpn diagnose` to measure per-host latency (warns above 500 ms, errors above 2 s) and detect VPN subnet route collisions.
 Run `nefia doctor` for a comprehensive health check covering configuration, VPN, and audit subsystems.
 The documentation site also has a complete Error Codes reference page.